phommata/shakesearch/README.md

 3. Case-insensitive search
 4. Infix/fuzzy search
 5. ETL list of works - 'Contents\n' (44 works total)
-    a.
-Hard code since this is expected to not change
+    1. Hard code since this is expected to not change
-    b. or find works in list of contents - 'THE SONNETS\n'...
+    2. or find works in list of contents - 'THE SONNETS\n'...
 6. Link work title to view
-    a.
-External URL
+    1. External URL
-    b.
-Better to have internal URL
+    2. Better to have internal URL
 7. TODO: Filter by work results
 8. TODO: Improve search of titled work contents with Bleve or ElasticSearch
 9. TODO: Relevance score
 10. TODO: Auto complete
 11. TODO: ETL and search chapters
-    a.
-Tragedy contains act and scene
+    1. Tragedy contains act and scene
-    b.
-Novel number/roman chapters
+    2. Novel number/roman chapters
-    c.
-Poem new line and strings
+    3. Poem new line and strings
 12. TODO: ETL Speaker - name, dialogue, and new line
 13. TODO: Pagination of results